kurokida/PsychWebTool/docs/howtouse.md

 This is the tutorial to use PsychWebTool.
-This tutorial present a message, receive a key response and present a circle in your browser.
+This tutorial creates an demo program which present a message, receive a key response and present a circle in your browser.
 Internet connection is not needed except for download, i.e. the program can run offline.

 # Download
 Please download all files from [GitHub.](https://github.com/kurokida/PsychWebTool){:target="_blank"}